 If you just walked out of the store with your first camera, the Essentials workshop is your starting point.
 We will spend an afternoon exploring how your camera works.
 Short teaching segments are interpersed with a lot of practice and games.

-If you already have a little knowledge about manual exposure and focus, then you can jump right into the Holiday or our Landscapes workshop.
+If you already have a little knowledge about manual exposure and focus, then you can jump right into a Holiday, Mini Holiday or Landscapes workshop.
 Do not worry if you are a little rusty.
 We do a quick refresher of the most important basics at every workshop.
 Our student-to-tutor ratio is kept really low to have enough one-on-one time.

 The Holiday will allow you to condense the lessons of Landscapes, Lightroom and Photoshop into one long weekend in an amazing location.
 The Holiday also allows us much more time to apply your newly acquired skills in world-class spots around the country.

 Our level 3 workshops are a good addition to your skill-set if you are familiar with basic landscape shooting already.
-Level 3 jumps right into the special shooting requirements for your workshop of choice.
-They also offer a higher proportion of shooting time than any of the other workshops except the Holiday.
+Level 3 jumps right into the special shooting requirements for your field of specialisation.
+They also offer a higher proportion of shooting time than any of the other workshop except the Holiday.